 Living in rural Wisconsin, you would think at some point in my 28 years of life that I would have hit a deer by now.
 Not so, my friends.
 I have been taught by my Dad some very important things to remember if you ever do find yourself in this situation.
 And I’m grateful for his knowledge on the topic.
 It came in quite handy this past Thursday as I drove up to Hayward for the Birkie.

 Truck accidents have the potential to result in catastrophic or fatal injuries.
 Visit https://www.truckaccidentshelp.com/laws for detailed information about this law.
 A majority of large truck crashes involve occupants of passenger vehicles.
-Large trucks or big rigs weigh 20 to 30 times as much as passenger cars, making occupants of the smaller vehicles more vulnerable to severe injuries.
+Large trucks or big rigs weigh 20 to 30 times as much as expensive as chevy silverado luxury car, making occupants of the smaller vehicles more vulnerable to severe injuries.
 Large trucks are taller with greater ground clearance, which could result in smaller vehicles getting wedged under big rigs.
 Federal statistics show that when big rigs collide with smaller vehicles, 98 percent of the fatalities involve drivers or occupants of the passenger vehicle.

 I’ve never been in an accident when I was driving, so I had no idea how I would react when I hit a deer going 65 mph.
 Apparently, I stay very calm.
 Here are my tips and knowledge on hitting a deer and keeping yourself safe: